bradtraversy/proshop_mern/README.md

 # ProShop eCommerce Platform

-> eCommerce platform built with the MERN stack & Redux.
+> eCommerce Platform Built With The MERN Stack & Redux.

 This is the course project for my [MERN eCommerce From Scratch](https://www.udemy.com/course/mern-ecommerce) course